inductiva/inductiva/tutorials/how_to/run-benchmarks.md

 benchmark.run(num_repeats=2)
 ```

-### Optimize the Benchmark Program
+### Optimizing the Benchmark Program

-Additionally, to reduce computation time and cost, we can optimize how
-the benchmark program manages input files, machine resources, and execution
+We can optimize how the benchmark program manages input files, machine resources,
+and execution parameters to reduce computation time and cost.
+This step ensures
-parameters.
-This step ensures the program runs efficiently while avoiding
-unnecessary resource usage.
+the program runs efficiently while avoiding unnecessary resource usage.

 **1. Reuse Input Files Across Runs**

 Uploading input files for every run can waste time and resources.
+Instead, we
-Instead, we upload the files once to a GCP bucket and reuse them for all subsequent runs.
-We’ve already covered this feature in detail in a tutorial on [How to Reuse Input Files Across Runs](reuse-input-files.md), so feel free to check it out for a detailed walkthrough.
+upload the files once to a GCP bucket and reuse them for all subsequent runs.
+We’ve already covered this feature in detail in a tutorial
+on [How to Reuse Input Files Across Runs](reuse-input-files.md), so feel free
+to check it out for a detailed walkthrough.

 **Upload Files to a GCP Bucket**